LLNL/Surfactant/README.md

 ## Settings

 Surfactant settings can be changed using the `surfactant config` subcommand, or by hand editing the settings configuration file (this is not the same as the JSON file used to configure settings for a particular sample that is described later).
+The [settings documentation page](https://surfactant.readthedocs.io/en/latest/settings.html) has a list of available options that are built-into Surfactant.

 ### Command Line